Zaxizuz/RepData_PeerAssessment1/README.md

 maxrow<-which(grepl(maxsteps,by_interval$steps))

 ```
-In this data, the maximum of steps appears in the `r by_interval[maxrow,1]`th 5-minute interval.
+In this data, the maximum of steps appears in the 835th 5-minute interval.

 ### Imputing missing values